SlainV/NewsStream/README.md

 ## Installation prerequisites
 python 3 with pip
 git

 MariaDB

-'NAME': 'newsstream_db',         # Your database name
+NAME: 'newsstream_db',         # Your database name

-'USER': 'newsstream_user',       # Your database user
+USER: 'newsstream_user',       # Your database user

-'PASSWORD': 'strongpassword',    # Your user password -- username and password can be changed in config/settings.py
+PASSWORD: 'strongpassword',    # Your user password

+-- username and password can be changed in config/settings.py

 ## Setup instructions
 Move to the folder where you want to run the app from.